kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016
 Latin
 Description     The entire coastline of Bonaire's leeside is fringed by a beautiful coral reef, most of it accessible from shore.
+The reef starts immediately, so you could easily stay the entire dive at only a few meters depth if you want.

 DSC01316.jpg